 Safest States in America

-In order to determine the safest states in America, WalletHub compared the 50 states across 52 key safety indicators grouped into five different categories.
-Our data set ranges from assaults per capita to unemployment rate to total loss amounts from climate disasters per capita.
+In order to determine the safest states in America, WalletHub compared the 50 states across 53 key safety indicators grouped into five different categories.
+Our data set ranges from the state’s coronavirus support to assaults per capita and the unemployment rate.
 Read on for our findings, expert insight from a panel of researchers and a full description of our methodology.

 Safest States in the U.S.